 Student Loan Interest Deduction

-Provided you are not claimed on another person’s taxes as a dependent — and why would you be, you run your own dental practice — you are eligible to deduct the interest that you paid on your student loans.
+So long as you’re not another person’s dependent — and why would you be, you run your own dental practice — you are eligible to deduct the interest that you paid on your student loans.
 If somebody is paying the loan on your behalf however, it does not disqualify you for this deduction.

 Moving Expenses Deduction